rohan-deshpande/reatchat/README.md

 ## Guide

 Not much too it really, just pull or download the repo and put its contents somewhere on your webserver.
 Run `composer update` inside the `server` directory, then navigate to `http://yourserver.com/reatchat` and ask a buddy to come along with you to get chatting!
+If you don't have any friends then you can open the app in two tabs and talk to yourself.

 In a real use case, you would probably put the Ratchet app on a separate server, but that's beyond the scope of this repo.